jcu-eresearch/plone-user-doc/source/dashboard.rst

 Accessing the dashboard
 -----------------------

-1. Click onto your own name in your user actions toolbar (at the bottom of the site).
+1. Click onto your own name in your user actions toolbar (at the top of the site).
-2. This is your dashboard.
+2. Select *Dashboard*.

 Editing your dashboard